mozilla/gcp-ingestion/docs/ingestion-beam/contextual-services-job.md

 ### `FilterByDoctype`

-This step filters out doctypes based on the document_type attribute using the `--allowedDocTypes` pipeline option.
-For example, this can be used to allow the job to process only topsites or only suggest events, or only clicks or only impressions.
+This step filters out document types based on the `document_type` attribute using the `--allowedDocTypes` pipeline option.
+For example, this can be used to allow the job to process only sponsored tiles or only Suggest events, or only clicks or only impressions.

 ### `VerifyMetadata`